Teslima02/vela/README.md

-    App folder: is the central settings of the application index.js: is where all the routing and modules import HomePage folder: is the dashboard of the application
+    App folder: is the central settings of the application index.js: is where all the routing and modules import HomePage folder: is the dashboard of the application image folder: is where i kept all my assets